-Visitors will receive a thrill as they look down to unencumbered views down below the Jasper glass bridge and out to dizzying peaks topped by glaciers.
-The Columbia Icefield Skywalk is heavily advertised, and it will certainly pique the interest of many.
-A ticket on the Jasper Skywalk can be purchased separately or it’s also included in a combo ticket with the Athabasca Glacier Experience, Banff Gondola, and a cruise on Lake Minnewanka or Maligne Lake.
+Visitors will be thrilled as they look down to unencumbered views below the Jasper glass bridge and out to dizzying peaks topped by glaciers.
+The Columbia Icefield Skywalk is heavily advertised, and it will undoubtedly pique the interest of many.
+A ticket on the Jasper Skywalk can be purchased separately or included in a combo ticket with the Columbia Icefield Glacier Adventure Tour, with the Banff Gondola, and a cruise on Lake Minnewanka or Maligne Lake.

 Columbia Icefield Skywalk General Information

-The Columbia Icefield Skywalk is a glass-bottomed bridge just north of the Athabasca Icefield and is a popular stop on the Icefield Parkway.
-Athabasca Glacier happens to be the most accessible glacier in the Canadian Rockies and well worth a stop.
+The Columbia Icefield Skywalk is a glass-bottomed bridge just north of the Athabasca Glacier, a popular stop on the Icefield Parkway.
+The Athabasca Glacier is the most accessible glacier in the Canadian Rockies, and it is well worth a stop.

 The Icefield Skywalk is a kilometer-long walk that first moves along interactive displays where guests learn about the natural process that formed the Rockies along with the fossils.
 You follow along through an audio guide available in a wide range of languages that should cover most visitors.